tiagowutzke/seattle-eda-udacity-nanodegree-ds/README.md

 ## Business question

-1 - Are there any seasonality regarding to the booking prices?
+1 - Is there any seasonality regarding the booking prices?

-2 - A good response rate from hosts leads to their place have a higher booking frequency?
+2 - A good response rate from hosts leads to their place having a higher booking frequency?

-3 - Do the positive reviews leads to higher prices and booking frequency?
+3 - Do the positive reviews lead to higher prices and booking frequency?

 ## Conclusions